For many folks, winter means white landscapes, piles of snow and cozy evenings by the fire.

 Phoenix is one of the most popular cities in the US.
 The city offers its residents a rich history and an appealing climate.
 In fact, many residents argue that Phoenix has some of the best weather in the US.

 Phoenix has short, mild winters with temps ranging between 70 and 90 degrees.
 Phoenix sees more than 300 sunny days each year, so you won’t have to worry about rain preventing you from enjoying this warm climate.

 If you enjoy sports, take advantage of Phoenix’s various arenas.
 Phoenix houses teams for almost every major sport, including the Cardinals (football), the Diamondbacks (baseball), the Phoenix Suns (basketball) and the Coyotes (ice hockey).

 6. San Diego, California

 San Diego has around 146 sunny days per year.
 The city sees 11 “rainy” days as well, though the average annual rainfall is about 10 inches.

 The area was originally inhabited by the Kumeyaay people.
 Over time, San Diego became home to many other cultures, including the Portuguese, Spanish, Mexican and American peoples.

 In your free time, you can visit the Boardwalk, learn to surf or sample the local cultural cuisine.
 You’ll even find many Mexican food stands along the beaches.
 If you’d like to learn more about US naval history, stop by the USS Midway Museum.

 7. St. George, Utah

-No matter where you go to escape cold weather, Bekins is here to make the transition easier for you and your family!
-We can help with every step of the moving process from packing to storage to delivering you belongings to your new home.
+You know where to move for warm weather; now you just need to get there.
+Bekins is here to make the transition easier for you and your family!
+We can help with every step of the moving process from packing to storage to delivering your belongings to your new home.
 Contact us today!